aguazz/OSP_rGMB_MC/README.md

 ## How to Run

-From your R console or RStudio, run the whole data generator script (`r source("data_generator.R")`) or just isolated cases within.
-Run the image generator script (`r source("image_generator.R")`) to obtain the associated images.
+From your R console or RStudio, run the whole data generator script (`source("data_generator.R")`) or just isolated cases within.
+Run the image generator script (`source("image_generator.R")`) to obtain the associated images.
 You can also create/add your own cases following the template in these two scripts.